-Here’s is a wonderful account from one of our volunteers of a learning partnership from better times until now … and still going strong!
+Here’s a wonderful account from our volunteer of a learning partnership from better times until now … and still going strong!

-I met Sar Gaw at his home through Emma’s English Language Partner’s ESOL home tutoring programme in November 2019.
+I met Sar Gaw at his home through English Language Partners Wellington’s ESOL home tutoring programme in November 2019.
 At the same time, I met Sar Gaw’s wife Mary, and Lavender, their lovely five-year-old daughter.

 They very kindly welcomed me into their home and have shown great hospitality as we undertake our English lessons.

 Sar Gaw and Mary were both born in the Karen State of Myanmar where their parents still live.